kvernnn/WILDLANDS/README.md

 #### Generic Cards

 Generic Cards have one-time effects and may be played by any animal.
+Some cards are labelled (Secret!).
+When played, place them face-down in front of the player.
+When the conditions of the card are met, reveal and resolve the effects, then place them in the players' discard pile.
+Multiple secret cards can be placed at once

 Examples: